zappingseb/quizappp/README.md

 # Interactive Quiz WebApp

-A mobile-optimized quiz application built with React and Material UI that generates a personality trait collection (tag cloud) based on user responses.
+A mobile-optimized quiz application built with React and Material UI that generates a questionairre around a personal gift for my wife's birthday.
+Including some picture questions asking about paintings from my kids.

 ## Features